-Certain amounts in the comparative information for other market nisk within the risk management note has been restated or reclassified to conform to changes in the current financial year.
+Certain amounts and presentations in the comparative information have been restated to conform to changes in the current financial period.

-2.4 Use of estimates and judgements
+Use of estimates and judgements

 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the application of accounting policies and amounts reported in the financial statements.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Where revisions are made to accounting estimates, any financial impact is recognised in the period in which the estimate is revised.